-A docking station is positioned at an unknown position on the sea floor in the operational area.
+A docking station is positioned in an indoor training pool in the TAC building.
 The vehicle will locate the docking station and then attempt to dock to this station.
-The docking station is equipped with an inductive 250W Subsea connector (Power Puck), developed by Subsea USB, which can transfer data and power to the vehicle.
-The team will demonstrate power transfer by illuminating a light equipped on the vehicle connected to the secondary power puck; retrieve the data from the inductive puck and return to the launch and recovery area with this data.
-The docking station will also be equipped with visual indicators (ArUco Tags).
-Specific autonomous behavior will also award points.
+The docking station is equipped with an inductive 250W Subsea Power Puck, developed by Subsea USB, which can transfer data and power to the vehicle.
+The team will demonstrate power transfer by illuminating a light equipped on the vehicle connected to the secondary power puck; and establish communication with the docking station.
+The docking station will also be equipped with predefined visual indicators (ArUco Tags).
+Specific autonomous behavior will also reward points.